bajpai244/bajpai244/README.md

 </div>

 <p id="para" >
-I am a currently a research engineer at <a href="https://fuel.network" >Kakarot ZK-EVM</a>, and I work on scaling research and engineering work.
+I am a currently a research engineer at <a href="https://fuel.network" >Fuel Network</a>, and I work on scaling research and engineering work.

 I was previously part of Polygon Hermez and was a protocol engineer for Polygon ID { zk-DID solution from Polygon }.
 These days I am contributing to open-source projects and working with teams I find interesting.